lammps/lammps/doc/src/Developer_unittest.rst

 check will use multi-cutoff r-RESPA (if supported by the pair style) at a 1:1 split and compare to the Verlet results.
-These sets of tests are run with multiple test fixtures for accelerated styles (OPT, OPENMP, USER-INTEL) and for the latter two with 4 OpenMP threads enabled.
+These sets of tests are run with multiple test fixtures for accelerated styles (OPT, OPENMP, INTEL) and for the latter two with 4 OpenMP threads enabled.
 For these tests the relative error (epsilon) is lowered by a common factor due to the additional numerical noise, but the tests are still comparing to the same reference data.